S-ghanbary98/Aker-DevOps-Academy/CICD aws CodePipeline to EC2/README.md

-# CI/CD CodePipeline Project
+# CI/CD pipeline using Gitlab CI to containerise and deploy a two tier architecture app to AWS ECS with an Application Load Balencer to distribute traffic.

 ## Intro

  In this project i'm going to build a CICD pipeline in aws using the following aws services

- - CodePipeline
+ - JavaScript
- - CodeaDeploy
+ - MongDb
- - CodeCommit
+ - Gitlab CI
- - EC2
+ - AWS ECS
- - IAM
+ - AWS VPC
+ - AWS Application Load Balencer

  such that when a change is pushed to code commit this triggers the pipeline to push code to the ec2 instance.